Rullbenga/rg_master/_posts/19/dec/2019-12-21-wordpress-plugins-why-what-how-where.md

 ### Tasks you should learn when working with WordPress plugins

-- How to Install a WordPress plugin from the WordPress plugin director(Dashboard)
+- How to Install a WordPress plugin from the WordPress plugin directory (Dashboard)
 - How to install WordPress plugins through an FTP client
 - How to activate a WordPress plugin
 - How to upload paid plugins to your WordPress dashboard